Model types and properties

 In the authoring application models can also be exported to be later imported in the same or another installation of both the authoring application and NL Flow.

 Studio models can the imported in NL Flow.
-The model import functionality is available in the Models view of the main dashboard and in the My Models bar of the editor.
+The model import functionality is available in the the Models view of the dashboard and in the My Models bar of the editor.

 Knowledge Models are always available.